 Now, here’s the funny part… I already had my husband taking a supplement that contained DMG, but I had never taken it myself.

 I chose it to help my husband when he started noticing that middle age was creeping up on him.
-He was concerned about the bit of extra flab around his midsection, lower energy levels and less desire in the bedroom.
+He was concerned about the bit of extra flab around his midsection, lower energy levels and some changes in bedroom activity.

 And it’s helping him feel great!
 I just hadn’t realized it might also be helping keep his blood sugar levels balanced.